Babra-intern/Linux_101/solutions.md

 `/etc`

 # Exercise 13
 Head - to display the first 10 lines of a file named

 Tail - to display the last 10 lines of a file named

-(Refer to the image in the 'images' folder, specifically the screenshot named 'Exercise 13,'which shows `head` and `tail` is used in the terminal)

 ![Alt text](images/Exercise%2013.PNG)

 # Exercise 14

-(Refer to the image in the 'images' folder, specifically the screenshot named 'Exercise 14, which shows all the solutions to Exercise 14)

 ![Alt text](images/Exercise%2014.PNG)

 # Exercise 15

-(Refer to the image in the 'images' folder, specifically the screenshot named 'Exercise 15, which shows all the solutions to Exercise 15)

 ![Alt text](images/Exercise%2015.PNG)